openstack/openstack-manuals/doc/user-guide-admin/source/dashboard_admin_manage_stacks.rst

 For information about:

-* administrative tasks on the command line, see :doc:`cli_admin_manage_stacks`.
+* administrative tasks on the command-line, see :doc:`cli_admin_manage_stacks`.

   .. note::

      There are no administration-specific tasks that can be done through the Dashboard.

 * the basic creation and deletion of Orchestration stacks, refer to the `OpenStack End User Guide